Intel-bigdata/OAP/oap-cache/oap/docs/Advanced-Configuration.md

 ```

 Memkind library also support DAX KMEM mode.
-Refer [Kernel](https://github.com/memkind/memkind#kernel), this chapter will guide how to configure persistent memory as system ram.
+Refer to [Kernel](https://github.com/memkind/memkind#kernel), this chapter will guide how to configure PMem as system RAM.
 Or [Memkind support for KMEM DAX option](https://pmem.io/2020/01/20/memkind-dax-kmem.html) for more details.

 Please note that DAX KMEM mode need kernel version 5.x and memkind version 1.10 or above.
 If you choose KMEM mode, change memory manager from `pm` to `kmem` as below.
 ```